Ranchot

 Ranchot ([ʁɑ̃ʃo]) is a commune in the Jura department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 Ranchot is a small Jura village on the Doubs river.
 It is situated on the D673 (previously Route nationale 73) between Dole and Besançon, 5 km from the A36 autoroute junction 2.1.

 Population

 History

 There is evidence of Gallo-Roman occupation (Roman roads in certain fields in the commune).
-In the 13th century, Ranchot was made a dependendence of Rans.
+In the 13th century, Ranchot was made a dependency of Rans.
 The village was devastated by wars and plague in the 16th and 17th centuries.